-This work examines the fluid flow and conjugate heat transfer of five surface-based lattices suitable for additively manufactured heat exchangers.
 Permeability constants for the lattice structures were calculated and used to create a predictive model for pressure drop over a range of fluid velocities and volume fractions.
-Relationships between volumetric Nusselt number and Reynolds number were also found and can be used to predict volumetric heat transfer coefficients for examined structures across a range of fluid velocities and volume fractions.
-With these models, heat exchangers based on the examined lattice structures can be designed to meet pre-defined performance requirements.
-The investigative method used in the current study can be applied across the large, and ever-increasing, family of lattice structures for heat exchangers without expensive manufacturing and testing.
+Relationships between volumetric Nusselt number and Reynolds number were also found and can be used to predict volumetric heat transfer coefficients for examined structures across a ranges of fluid velocities and volume fractions.
+With these models, heat sinks based on the examined lattice structures can be designed to meet pre-defined performance requirements.
+The investigative method used in the current study can be applied across the large, and ever-increasing, family of lattice structures for heat sinks without expensive manufacturing and testing.
+It is unsuitable to extrapolate these relationships outside of the examined ranges of fluid velocity and volume fraction as they could yield erroneous results.
+For example, turbulent flow may have a large impact on the hydraulic and thermal performance at high Reynolds numbers.